Techgrounds-Cloud-9/cloud-9-Ephraim52/03_Cloud_1/Week 6/AWS 5/AWS 13.md

 Creating a step by step plan for the execution of a demonstration for the pratical part of the assignment.
 The main issue seems to me where to apply the RDS to.

 ### Results
-I found the EC2 tab in Services -> Compute -> EC2 and create the two instances that you see here.
+I found the EC2 tab in Services, select Compute menu, select EC2 and create the two instances that you see here.

 ![alt text]()